playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 # BIOS Setup {#bios}

-In order to use Hyper-V, we have to have various settings configured on our motherboards.
+To use Hyper-V, we have to have various settings configured on our motherboards.

 Two of the settings we need to enable are: